 There are several key actions for managing your apps, which are excellently demonstrated in the video below.

 As mentioned earlier in this iPad Manual, some actions are better explained via video rather than long-winded text and pictures.

 Jonathan Wylie, a technology consultant, demonstrates the following actions:

 The video below is a short but excellent demonstration on how to manage your Apps in the iPadOS.

 The final thing to mention in this section of the iPad Manual is most apps have settings you can (and should) change.

 For example, tap Settings then Safari.
 Here you can set your preferred search engine, block pop-ups and enable fraudulent website warnings.

-Finally I have included another excellent tutorial from H2TechVideos which provides an excellent review of iOS 8.
-I even found out how to close applications in iOS 8 after watching this video.
+I have included another excellent tutorial from Christopher Lawley, which provides an excellent iPadOS review.
+I even found out how to close applications watching their video.
 I have been trying to find out how to do that for ages!